jgrund/grunt-coverjs/README.md

 ## Documentation
 Inside your project's `grunt.js` gruntfile, add a section named ```cover```.

-The cover section can has a ```compile``` parameter, inside which you list the files to be instrumented:
+The cover section has a ```compile``` parameter, inside which you list the files to be instrumented:

 ```javascript
     cover: {